As the 2022/23 season nears its end, here are the final top 10 rankings for the European Golden Shoe race.

 Just under a year ago, Alexandre Lacazette’s days on the pitch looked numbered when he rejoined Lyon from Arsenal.
 But boy, were we wrong!
-The 31-year-old frontman is back with a vengeance in his native France.
-He is fiercely competing with Kylian Mbappe for the Ligue 1 Golden Boot, with a brilliant 26 goals to his name so far.
+The 32-year-old frontman is back with a vengeance in his native France.
+He is fiercely competing with Kylian Mbappe for the Ligue 1 Golden Boot, with a brilliant 27 goals to his name so far.

 Kylian Mbappe has already equaled his 28-goal tally from last season.
 What’s more impressive is that it took three games less to do so.
-The striker may not have as many 19 assists this time around, but his contributions have proven to be invaluable as Paris Saint-Germain chase a fifth Ligue 1 crown in six seasons.
+The striker may not have as many 19 assists this time around, but his contributions have proven to be invaluable, with Paris Saint-Germain securing a fifth Ligue 1 crown in six seasons at the weekend.

 1. Erling Haaland (Manchester City) – 72 points

 Erling Haaland has taken Manchester City by storm with his incredible scoring abilities.
 We were all expecting great things, but he has far exceeded our wildest dreams with an unbelievable 36 goals!
-It’s no wonder he’s leading the way in both the European Golden Shoe and Premier League Golden Boot awards.
+It’s no wonder he’s leading the way in the European Golden Shoe and won Premier League Golden Boot award.